spiro-trikaliotis/dskdbl-dos/README.md

 It was written in C++ with Borland C++ 3.1 (BC++).
 It should run on any MS-DOS PC from MS-DOS 3.3 (for support of 3,5" HD) up to MS-DOS 6.22.

+Start the Borland C++ compiler IDE.

+At first, you must compile the libary with the project file source/floppy/FLOPPY.PRJ.

-Start the Borland C++ compiler with the project file source/DSKDBL.PRJ, and compile from there.
+Afer this has been compiled, you can open the project file source/DSKDBL.PRJ, and compile from there.

 ## License